JaredDavis5844/MIST-4610-Project/README.md

 **1. Query 1: what happened in the biggest ppv of all time?**

-This is important information to know, especially newcomers to ufc. we are able to see who participated in the biggest ppv ever, as well as the outcome and stats.
+This is important information to know, especially with newcomers to ufc.
+Here we are able to see who participated in the biggest ppv ever, as well as the outcome and stats.

 ![image](https://github.com/user-attachments/assets/bfd58d5f-5ed8-4155-954d-36eb209d1f0a)